libdebug/libdebug/docs/stopping_events/signals.md

 ## :material-filter: Signal Filtering
 Instead of setting a catcher on signals, you might want to filter which signals are not to be forwarded to the debugged process during execution.

-By default, all signals not related to **libdebug** internals are forwarded to the process.
-By contrast, `SIGSTOP` is never dispatched.

 !!!
 ABSTRACT "Example of signal filtering"
     ```python
     d.signals_to_block = [10, 15, 'SIGINT', 3, 13]